davilavelderrainlab/neuRoDev/docs/index.md

 devtools::install_github("https://github.com/davilavelderrainlab/neuRoDev")
 ```

-The `neuRoDev` package uses SingleCellExperiment objects to store the corticogenesis, neurogenesis, and gliogenesis resources.
+The `neuRoDev` package uses `SingleCellExperiment` objects to store the corticogenesis, neurogenesis, and gliogenesis resources.

 The resource is available for download here.
-The data used as examples in this tutorial can be dowloaded here.
+The data used as examples in this tutorial can be downloaded here.